ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 * Legacy "applicationType": "Classic", doesn't have Modernise equivalent but should not be needed status same but within properties block in Modernise,  capital Registered or Processing in legacy, lowercase enum registered or processing in Modernise statusDate only exists in Legacy, should be able to manage without this for Use?
-* legacy lpaDonorSignatureDate (YYYY-MM-DD) appears to be replaced with signedAt (2024-01-10T23:00:00Z) for Modernise , probably not needed for Use an LPA
+* legacy lpaDonorSignatureDate (YYYY-MM-DD) appears to be replaced with signedAt (2024-01-10T23:00:00Z) for Modernise , IS needed for Use an LPA
 * channel (top-level) - may be needed in future by Use to deduce whether IaP is image or text

 Renamed fields
 -----------------
 *  attorneyActDecisions is renamed whenTheLpaCanBeUsed
-* "caseAttorneyJointly": true, "caseAttorneyJointlyAndJointlyAndSeverally": false, "caseAttorneyJointlyAndSeverally": false, "caseAttorneySingular": false, are replaced by 1 enum - "howAttorneysMakeDecisions": "jointly"
+* "caseAttorneyJointly": true, "caseAttorneyJointlyAndJointlyAndSeverally": false, "caseAttorneyJointlyAndSeverally": false, "caseAttorneySingular": false, are replaced by 1 enum - "howAttorneysMakeDecisions": "jointly"   TODO clarify we will go straight to new enum internally
-* "caseSubtype": "hw", is replaced by "lpaType": "personal-welfare"
+* "caseSubtype": "hw", is replaced by "lpaType": "personal-welfare"  TODO mention for PF  menetion value mappings
-*  "lifeSustainingTreatment": "Option B", renamed to e:g "lifeSustainingTreatmentOption": "option-a"
+*  "lifeSustainingTreatment": "Option B", renamed to e:g "lifeSustainingTreatmentOption": "option-a"  - make this an enum internally
 *  withdrawnDate renamed withdrawnAt
 * "registrationDate": "2024-06-04", renamed registrationAt